Compensation for a Traumatic Brain Injury

 - Skull fractures need to be repaired

-Many TBI victims will require lengthy terms of rehabilitation, and they may work with a number of experts, including physical, occupational, and recreational therapists.
+Many TBI victims will require longer terms of rehabilitation, and they may work with a number of experts, including physical, occupational, and recreational therapists.
 Some people could also work with psychiatrists, social workers, or neuropsychologists.

 TBI victims also frequently join support groups that allow them to discuss many other issues that they are dealing with relative to their injuries.
 Support groups help victims learn new ways to cope with certain problems.